PSA: You Can Hit Redo On Your Resolutions At Any Time

 Find what works for YOU

-So if you’re ready to re-establish your goals, and dive back into the pursuit of them, here are some tips for helping you stick it out, and achieve your end goal this time around.
+So if you’re ready to re-establish your goals, and dive back into the pursuit of them, here are some tips for helping you stick it out and achieve your end goal this time around.

 Remember why you began

 Whenever you’re struggling or lacking in motivation, return to your ‘why’.
 Did you want to feel better?
 Healthier?
 More confident?
 Chances are, this goal hasn’t changed - even if your motivation levels have!
 Why would you abandon the pursuit of something you truly want or something incredibly important to you?
 If you can keep your ‘why’ in mind, you’ll find yourself much better equipped to overcome obstacles and dips in motivation.
-Let your ‘why’ fuel you through the more challenging times.Focus on how you want to feel
+Let your ‘why’ fuel you through the more challenging times.

 Ask a friend or loved one for support and accountability

-Never feel like you have to work towards your goals alone.
-Sharing your goals with a friend or someone close to you can be so powerful.
-Not only can you ask them to hold you accountable during times it feels a little tough, but you could even ask them to get involved for an added dose of enjoyment and motivation!
-For example, if you’re aiming to complete three Sweat workouts per week, a workout buddy could be the perfect thing to keep you going.
-You can motivate each other, train together, and hold each other accountable to those three sessions, making you much more likely to achieve your goals - and have some fun along the way!Identify where you went wrong in the past, and learn from it
+Sharing your goals with a friend or someone close to you can be a powerful way to stay on track.
+You could ask them to hold you accountable or even see if they want to get involved for an added dose of enjoyment and motivation!
+For example, if you’ve got a training goal in mind, a workout buddy could be the perfect thing to keep you going.
+You can motivate each other, train together, and push each other to hit your goals!

-If you’ve given up on your goals already, identify what happened to make you abandon your resolutions.
-Were your goals too challenging or unrealistic?
-Did you need more support from others?
-Were your goals based on what you want, or on what you think you should want?
-Did you need to be better prepared?Whatever caused you to throw in the towel, learn from this.
-Use this as an opportunity to grow and better prepare yourself for the next time you set yourself a target - and take these learnings on board so you give yourself every chance of success in the future!
+Learn from what’s gone wrong and use it as an opportunity to grow and better prepare yourself for the next time you set yourself a target - and take these learnings on board so you give yourself every chance of success in the future!
 Remember, just because you didn’t do it the first time, does NOT mean you can't do it at all!

 Make a plan

-Never has the saying, “Failing to prepare means preparing to fail” been more accurate than when it comes to setting goals.
+Never has the saying, “Failing to prepare means preparing to fail” been more accurate than when it comes to setting and achieving our goals.
 If you’re not willing to plan and prepare for how you’ll work towards your goals and targets, chances are you’ll never get there.
-For example, if you want to work on your fitness, simply hoping for the best will get you nowhere.
-A dream alone cannot make us strong, instead, you need to plan the necessary steps to make your goal a reality.Joining the Sweat Community and using the Planner to schedule in your weekly workouts, finding yourself a workout partner, setting your alarm earlier three times a week to give you time to exercise… These are the sort of actions and planning required to make your goals possible!
-Planning is the key to success.
+For example, if you want to work on your fitness, you need to show up and get your workout done.

 Set goals around what you truly want, not what you feel you should be aiming for

-Again, make sure your goals centre around what YOU truly want for yourself and your life.
+Don’t forget to make sure your goals centre around what YOU truly want for yourself and your life.
 The last thing you want to do is set resolutions that are dictated or influenced by external pressures or expectations.
 You’re far more likely to succeed if your goals are intrinsically motivated and truly important to you.
 If you really feel the desire to achieve them, you’ll be much more motivated, consistent and committed in the pursuit of your goals.
 Focus on what matters to you, not to the people around you.

 Try Sweat's habit tracker